Skip to content

 REST API Reference

 SynthOrg exposes a REST + WebSocket API built on Litestar.
-The API is the primary integration surface for the web dashboard, the Go CLI, and any external clients that want to drive a synthetic organization programmatically.
+The API is the primary integration surface for the web dashboard, the Go CLI, and any external clients that want to drive a synthetic organisation programmatically.

 Open Interactive Reference Download OpenAPI Schema